Terms and conditions of use and privacy notice

-The suppliers' ethics mailbox ("Suppliers' Ethics Mailbox") is a channel provided by Iberdrola for you to report (i) any conduct by an employee of Iberdrola Group that may entail an irregularity or violation of the law or the Corporate Governance System of the Iberdrola Group, or (ii) any illegal act or crime perpetrated by a supplier or one of its subcontractors or employees, or violation of any law or the provisions in the Suppliers' Code of Ethics within the framework of their business relationship with companies in the Iberdrola Group.
-You can also use the Suppliers' Ethics Mailbox to ask questions or send suggestions concerning the Suppliers' Code of Ethics.
+The Internal reporting system or whistle-blower channel is the channel that Iberdrola has created for you to report (i) any conduct by any professional of the Iberdrola Group that may involve any irregularity or action contrary to the Law or to the Governance and Sustainability System of the Iberdrola Group or to the rules of conduct of the Code of Ethics aimed at the Group's professionals (ii) the commission by a supplier, by one of its subcontractors or by their respective employees, of any act contrary to the law or to the provisions of the Supplier Code of Ethics in the context of their business relationship with the companies of the Iberdrola group.

-Iberdrola has implemented the necessary technical and organisational measures to protect your data from accidental loss or unauthorised alteration, access, use or disclosure, and has also established procedures to react to any security incident that could affect your personal data.
+Iberdrola has implemented the necessary technical and organisational measures to protect your data from accidental loss or unauthorised alteration, access, use or disclosure, having also established procedures to respond to any security incident that could affect your personal data.

 - Iberdrola, S.A.: email@example.com